-Quilting this flag couldn’t be simpler.
-For the stripes, I simply sewed a line down the center of each one.
+Quilting the flag couldn’t be simpler.
+For the stripes, I simply sewed a squiggly line down the center of each stripe.
+The stitch came from the decorative stitch library on my sewing machine.
 The blue section can be quilted with an “X” or any other simple pattern that keeps the fabric layers attached together.
 Another option is to sew or iron on little stars, or use star-shaped buttons to decorate the blue fabric.
 I quilted the blue section by sewing a square all around the section, about two inches inside the outer edge.
 I haven’t added a hanging sleeve to the back of the quilt yet, but I will.
 With the hanging sleeve in place, I can hang the quilt on a dowel that rests on two screws or two hooks in the wall.

 The whole project took about five hours.
 The hardest work was clipping all the seams to make the fringed edges.
 I’m pleased with myself, because I now I have a patriotic wall hanging I can use year after year, and it took less than a day.
 What do you use to decorate for patriotic holidays?